 We provide training, driven from Board level, to ensure continued awareness for all of our people from Apprentice to Director.

 Annual equality and diversity monitoring reviews take place and we report and publish our diversity data to our regulator, the Solicitors Regulation Authority.
-Our equality and diversity review results for 2015 can be found at the link below.
+Our equality and diversity review results can be found at the links below.